GuidanceMantras/GuidanceMantras/README.md

 ### Money saving tips
 - Will be added later
 - Never ever pay for anything in full amount, always go for EMI options with less interest or no interest

+### Buying things
+- Take at-least 2 or three weeks to buy anything
+- As soon as someone tells you to buy something, always ask for time
+- If you think that you need something/buy something, always takes at-least 2-3 weeks
+- How to think and analyze before buying anything
+  * First think what is the use case of buying something
+  * then think whether you can afford or not
+  * then think whether you need it now or later
+  * then think whether you need an used one or new one
+  * then think best possible way to afford it either through EMI or late payment
+  * Never pay full amount to any buying in life
+  * Analyze above points once again before making a decision to buy something/anything

+### Payment
+- Never pay full amount to any buying such as electronics(phone, laptop, cars and so on), clothes,
+- Never pay full amount to anyone such as schools, colleges or universities or so on
+- Never pay full amount to anyone when asked.
+- Always go for EMI options or last payment options or monthly payment options

 ### Loans
 - If loans are needed, always look for minimum interest options with more flexibilities such as varibale payment instead fixed payment